2 Samuel 24 (NRSV)

 What are YOU taking away from 2 Samuel and the reign of David?
 Please share your ideas with us!
 Make a comment/reply below!

-A song of worship for those of us who, like David, find our life in God alone!
-“God Reigns” by Todd Vaters.
+A song of worship for those of us who, like David, find our life, with all its ups and downs, in God alone!
+HERE is “God Reigns” by Todd Vaters.

 The New Revised Standard Version, copyright 1989 by the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.